Nacogdoches County License Hearing Guide

 Related Guides

-Nacogdoches DUI License Suspension & ALR Hearing
+Nacogdoches County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: You must request the hearing from the Texas Department of Public Safety (DPS).
+- Where to Request: The hearing is requested through the Texas Department of Public Safety (DPS).

 Automatic License Suspension